Approximate Newton Methods: Introduction

 In this paper, we aim to fill these gaps between the current theory and empirical performance.
-More specifically, we first cast these second order methods into an algorithmic framework that we call approximate Newton.
-Then we propose a general result for analysis of local convergence properties of second order methods.
+More specifically, we first cast these second order methods into an algorithmic framework that we call \emph{approximate Newton}.
+Accordingly, we propose a general result for analysis of both local and global convergence properties of second order methods.
 Based on this framework, we then give detailed theoretical analysis which matches the empirical performance.
-We summarize our contribution as follows: \begin{itemize} \item We propose a unifying framework (Theorem~\ref{thm:univ_frm}) to analyze local convergence properties of second order methods including stochastic and deterministic versions.
+We summarize our contribution as follows: \begin{itemize} \item We propose a unifying framework (Theorem~\ref{thm:univ_frm} and Theorem~\ref{thm:glb}) to analyze local and global convergence properties of second order methods including stochastic and deterministic versions.
 The convergence performance of second order methods can be analyzed easily and systematically in this framework. \item We prove that the Lipschitz continuity condition of Hessian is not necessary for achieving linear and superlinear convergence in variants of subsampled Newton.
 But it is needed to obtain quadratic convergence.
-This explains the phenomenon that NewSamp \cite{erdogdu2015convergence} can be used to train smoothed SVM in which the Lipschitz continuity condition of Hessian is not satisfied.
-It also reveals the reason why previous stochastic second order methods, such as subsampled Newton, sketch Newton, LiSSA, etc., all achieve a linear-quadratic convergence rate. \item We prove that the sketched size is \emph{independent} of the condition number of Hessian matrix which explains that sketched Newton performs well even when Hessian matrix is ill-conditioned. \item We provide a theoretical guarantee that adding a regularizer is an effective way to reduce sample size in subsampled Newton methods while keeping converging.
-Our theoretical analysis also shows that adding a regularizer will lead to poor convergence behavior because the sample size decreases. \end{itemize}
+This explains the phenomenon that NewSamp \cite{erdogdu2015convergence} can be used to train the smoothed SVM in which the Lipschitz continuity condition of Hessian is not satisfied.
+It also reveals the reason why previous stochastic second order methods, such as subsampled Newton, sketch Newton, LiSSA, etc., all achieve a linear-quadratic convergence rate. \item We prove that the sketched size is \emph{independent} of the condition number of Hessian matrix which explains that sketched Newton performs well even when Hessian matrix is ill-conditioned. \item Based on our analysis framework, we provide a much tighter bound of sample size of subsampled Newton methods.
+To the best knowledge of authors, it is the tightest bound of subsampled Newton methods. \item We provide a theoretical guarantee that adding a regularizer is an effective way to reduce sample size in subsampled Newton methods while keeping converging.
+Our theoretical analysis also shows that adding a regularizer will lead to poor convergence behavior as the sample size decreases. \end{itemize}